makandra/capybara-lockstep/README.md

 ### Signaling the end of page initialization

-Most web applications run some JavaScript after the document was loaded.
-This JavaScript enhances existing DOM elements ("hydration") or renders additional element into the DOM.
+Most web applications run some JavaScript after a document has initially loaded.
+Such JavaScript usually enhances existing DOM elements ("hydration") or renders additional element into the DOM.

-capybara-lockstep needs to know when your JavaScript is done hydrating and rendering, so it can automatically wait for initialization after every Capybara `visit()`.
+capybara-lockstep will synchronize more reliably if you signal when your JavaScript is done rendering the initial document.
+After the initial rendering, capybara-lockstep will automatically detect when the browser is busy, even if content is changed dynamically later.

 To signal that JavaScript is still initializing, your application layouts should render the `<body>` element with an `[data-initializing]` attribute: